Ironman Copenhagen 2017 – Race Report

 Grzesiek, my close friend whom I was racing with, looked strong and confident too.
 We knew that we were going to have a cracker day!

 We had a big support crowd with us, Joanna, Alicja and Paweł, and Zbyszek.
 They did a fantastic job throughout the day, cheering us up and never stop believing.
-The challenge felt much easier and doable with their help.
+The challenge felt much more manageable and doable with their help.

 It might sound banal, but it’s true: surround yourself with people who believe in you, no matter what, and you can reach the stars.

-You can call us crazy, but for me it’s crazy not to try, to dream, to push.
+You can call us crazy, but for me it’s crazy not to try, not to dream, not to push.

-We have amazing bodies who love to be challenged, we should celebrate that fact and work them to their maximal potential.
+We have fantastic bodies who love to be challenged; we should celebrate that fact and work them to their maximal potential.